-- A program which provides real-time identification of individuals who are arrested and also have received state mental health services. - See Appendix A for more resources. - A. Corrections officers should follow a similar protocol for mental health matches when an individual with IDD has a match. - i.
-Run CCQ.
+• A program which provides real-time identification of individuals who are arrested and also have received state mental health services.

-- 1. Verify query results: - a.
-Expectations for appropriate response to exact and probable matches include notifying the Community Center Component via electronic or written submission. - b.
+- Collaboration and communication between the jail and LMHA/LBHA and LIDDA staff are important to ensure continuity of care. - See Appendix A for more resources. - A. Corrections officers should follow a similar protocol for mental health matches when an individual with IDD has a match. - i.
+Run CCQ. - 1.
+Verify query results: - Expectations for appropriate response to exact and probable matches include notifying the Community Center Component via electronic or written submission. - b.
 County corrections officers are required to identify housing needs of individuals based on risk factors which may include CCQ results. - c.
-Housing assignments are dependent on the severity and level of medical condition(s) or mental health needs of the inmate. - d.
-County corrections officers shall ensure individual's needs are met expeditiously upon booking, and throughout the individual's time in custody. - ii.
-Review Screening Form for Suicide and Medical/Mental/Developmental Impairments for positive identifiers (self-reporting, history of mental health services/ID services). - B. When an ID match is detected, corrections officers should contact the Local Intellectual and Developmental Disability Authorities via email or other locally established processes to link the individual to available community resources. - C. Magistrate Notification (Code of Criminal Procedure, § 16.22) are required for all matches (i.e., mental health and IDD)
+Housing assignments are dependent on the severity and level of medical condition(s) or mental health needs of the inmate. - County corrections officers shall ensure individual's needs are met expeditiously upon booking, and throughout the individual's time in custody. - ii.
+Review Screening Form for Suicide and Medical/Mental/Developmental Impairments for positive identifiers (self-reporting, history of mental health services/ID services). - B. When an ID match is detected, jail staff should contact the Local Intellectual and Developmental Disability Authorities via email or other locally established processes to link the individual to available community resources. - C. Magistrate Notification (Code of Criminal Procedure, § 16.22) are required for all matches (i.e., mental health and IDD)

-Unit 5 Management of Inmates with Intellectual and Developmental Disabilities
+Unit 4 Management of Inmates with Intellectual and Developmental Disabilities INSTRUCTOR NOTE: